They say “You’re welcome,” even before you’ve said thank you.

 “There is a good deal of frustration involved in the process of enjoying Fez,” Paul Bowles wrote in an essay on the medina and as quoted in this New York Times article.
 “The street goes down and down, always unpaved, nearly always hidden from the sky.
 Sometimes it is so narrow as to permit only one-way foot traffic; here the beasts of burden scrape their flanks on each side as they squeeze through, and you have to back up or step quickly into a doorway while they pass, the drivers intoning, ‘Balak, balak, balak …’” (“Watch out, watch out watch out!”)

 Well, after all, the Fes Medina has over 9400 lanes!

 An interesting incident happened while at the Kasbah des Oudaias in Rabat.
-First day in Morocco, and we had been forewarned about unsolicited ‘guides’.
-So ducking a few we managed to walk through unharmed through the Kasbah, taking in the patchy blue and white walls, the view over the Bou Regreg River, clicking pictures, revelling in the first-day travel happiness.
+The first day in Morocco, and we had been forewarned about unsolicited ‘guides’.
+So ducking a few we managed to walk through unharmed through the Kasbah, taking in the patchy blue and white walls, the view over the Bou Regreg River, clicking pictures, reveling in the first-day travel happiness.

 But we had to leave.
 We didn’t have much time.
 So at the door, I took a picture with her.
 As a souvenir.
 All smiles.

 Then just as we were turning to go…